EmaroLab/armor_rds_tutorial/README.md

     catkin_make
 ```

-+ [AMOR](https://github.com/EmaroLab/multi_ontology_reference) is the core of ARMOR.
-The acronym stands for *a multi-ontology reference* and it is a Java library that simplifies the use of the OWL API.
-The OWL API is quite low level and can be tedious to use as it requires multiple line of codes even for simple operations.
-AMOR can perform most operations in one line of code and offers several utilities, such as support for multiple ontologies and a simple debugging GUI.
-Of course, you can use it also outside of ROS or together with Rosjava to directly access ontologies in ROS nodes (this is what we have done for a long time!).
-That said, it is much more effective and convenient to use ARMOR in most practical cases.
-To install AMOR, just clone the repository:
+#### A Multi-Ontology Reference (AMOR)

+[AMOR](https://github.com/EmaroLab/multi_ontology_reference) is the core of ARMOR, and it is a Java library that simplifies the use of the [Ontology Web Language (OWL) API](http://owlapi.sourceforge.net/).
+Indeed, the OWL API is designed to develop semantic data structures respecting World Wide Web Consortium (W3C) standards.
+With cloud computing purposes, the OWL API relies on the [Factory pattern](https://en.wikipedia.org/wiki/Factory_(object-oriented_programming)) to instancing semantic objects identified by URI addresses.
+On the one hand, this simplifies the development of complex semantics structures (e.g., exploited in the [Protégé ontology editor](https://protege.stanford.edu/)).
+On the other, it makes difficult the management of defined semantics at run-time.
+Typically, in robotics, we perform reasoning by design the semantics of sensors streams and, at run-time, we wont to manage data instances with current information and used them for update the reasoner outcomes dynamically.
+AMOR allows performing most of those operations in only one line of code, and it assures thread-safe operations among multiple ontologies and reasoners.
+It also comes with a simple debugging GUI that shows the states of the ontologies at run-time, and we mainly use it for having a more maintainable and extendible code as far as robotic applications are concerned.
+The above AMOR repository contains the library [JAR release](https://github.com/EmaroLab/multi_ontology_reference/releases).
+Of course, you can use this library all the times you can interface your programs with a JVM (this is what we have done for a long time!).

+For a simple installation of the AMOR core, clone its repostiroy on your workspace:

 ```sh
     git clone https://github.com/EmaroLab/multi_ontology_reference
 ```

+Then, since specified as a compile dependence in its [Gradle building set-up](https://github.com/EmaroLab/armor/blob/master/amor_interface_service/build.gradle), ARMOR will use the [`it.emarolab.amor:amor:1.0.0`](https://github.com/EmaroLab/multi_ontology_reference/tree/master/files) JAR library.

+#### ARMOR services
-+ [ARMOR](https://github.com/EmaroLab/armor) is a ROS service that uses AMOR to create, open, query and modify multiple ontological knowledge bases.
-Other nodes in your architecture can access this knowledge by interacting with ARMOR through service requests.
-You can delve into the details by reading the extensive documentation on the repository, for now, just clone it:
+[ARMOR](https://github.com/EmaroLab/armor) is a ROS service that uses AMOR to create, open, query, and modify multiple ontological knowledge bases.
+Therefore, all the nodes of a ROS architecture can access this knowledge by interacting with ARMOR through service requests.
+You can delve into the details by reading the extensive documentation on the repository, for now, just clone it in your workspace:

 ```sh
     git clone https://github.com/EmaroLab/armor
 ```

-+ [armor_msgs](https://github.com/EmaroLab/armor_msgs) is the package with the messages used by ARMOR.
-Just clone it:
+#### ARMOR messages interface
+[armor_msgs](https://github.com/EmaroLab/armor_msgs) is a package (designed following the Rosjava recomandations) that defines all the messages used for ARMOR requests and responses.
+In order to interface your nodes with ARMOR, just clone it in your workspace:

 ```sh
     git clone https://github.com/EmaroLab/armor_msgs
 ```

+##### ARMOR testers
-+ [armor_py_api](https://github.com/EmaroLab/armor_py_api) is a WIP python utility that allows you to perform calls to ARMOR without the need to actually fill in the messages, but just calling some very intuitive funcions to query and modify a given ontology.
+[armor_py_api](https://github.com/EmaroLab/armor_py_api) is a WIP python utility that allows you to perform calls to ARMOR without the need to fill in the messages, but just calling some very intuitive functions to query and modify a given ontology.
 We will use some parts of this package as an example in the tutorial.
-Also, it offers a nice self-test script to check if the intallation of the framework was successful.
-Clone this repo too:
+Also, it offers a nice self-test script to check if the installation of the framework was successful.
+Clone this repo in your workspace too:

 ```sh
     git clone https://github.com/EmaroLab/armor_py_api
 ```

+#### ARMOR tutorial
-+ The very last step is cloning the demo repository.
+The very last step is cloning the demo repository in your worskpace.

+```sh
+    git clone https://github.com/EmaroLab/armor_rds_tutorial
+```

 This demo will use ontological databases to work with two turtlebots in a domestic environment simulated in Gazebo.
 If you are working in RDS, remember to move the ```turtlebot3_simulations``` folder inside the ```simulation_ws``` folder.
 Else, remember to launch gazebo with the ```turtlebot3_house.launch``` before running the tutorial code!

-```sh
-    git clone https://github.com/EmaroLab/armor_rds_tutorial
-```
+#### Building
 Now that we have everything ready, build your workspace!

 ```sh